 You will meet people from all over the world on your adventures.
 Stay in touch with them.
 You never know when you are going to be in their country.

-I volunteered teaching English for the first month I was in Colombia, and while I still had to pay for the means of getting there, through a site called workaway, I was able to get free accommodation once I arrived.
-I was able to experience the country, culture, and language with no change in my pockets To become a member on workaway, you must pay a one time fee of 20 dollars and VOILA, you are now able to search for opportunities in any country in the world, in any field of work you’d like.
+I volunteered teaching English for the first month I was in Colombia, and while I still had to pay to get there, through a site called workaway, I was able to get free accommodation once I arrived.
+I was able to experience the country, culture, and language with no change in my pockets.
+To become a member on workaway, you must pay a one-time fee of 20 dollars and VOILA, you are now able to search for opportunities in any country in the world, in any field of work you’d like.
 In exchange for your labor, the receiving party grants you food and accommodation.

 - Be money conscientious

 In general, knowing where your money is going is a good tip.
 Whether it is saving up for your trip, creating a budget, and finally sticking to it once you arrive, every single step is important.
 These steps are often hard for me though, and I certainly don’t follow them religiously, but I do find it easier when I can bring the value of things into perspective.
 “A six-dollar Jamba Juice?
 That’s a night’s stay in Bolivia.
 A 30-dollar dress?
 That’s a week’s groceries in Panama.”

 Traveling changes your life and the way you look at things.
 I encourage you to follow through with a strict plan if your heart really lies in travel and I hope these tips will help you get to where you have always dreamed of being.
 If you have any questions, pointers, or corrections, send me a message through here or DM me on Instagram @seriously_summer